td2thinh/SocketIOServer/README.md

 ## About The Project

-Socket Server to keep running to respond to clients
+Socket Server to keep running to respond to clients (intended to be running on Raspberry Pi)

 ## Built With